mayurdodiya/paypal_one_time_payment/README.md

-youtube example with credit card paypal payment :- https://www.youtube.com/watch?v=iLBWtIEOeug

-1)we can integrate in two ways
+youtube example with credit card paypal payment :- https://www.youtube.com/watch?v=iLBWtIEOeug use ngrok mush because vs code port is not working 1)we can integrate in two ways
     using sdk ( npm library of paypal ) using Rest apis of paypal ( using axios to call api )